• Skip to primary navigation

 kale, apple and pecan salad over a pork chop on a plate with a blue towel on the side and a sliced apple

-Chop up a pork chop, or leftover pork, add it to the salad, and eat for leftovers.
+Chop up a pork chop, or leftover pork, add it to your kale, apple and pecan salad, enjoy for leftovers.

-• (kale, apples) Harvest Bowl with Kale & Butternut Squash
+• Kale: Sausage & Egg Breakfast Casserole, Harvest Bowl with Kale & Butternut Squash

 Did you make this kale apple and pecan salad?
 Leave me a comment & rating to share how it turned out!